Landscapers

-… whose distinct and characterful music combines modern experimental sensibilities and playing techniques with the melody-driven lyricism of classical writing.
-Often blending an orchestral palette with more unusual instruments and found sounds, his progressive scores can move, unsettle and enrich in equal measure.
+… whose distinct and characterful music helps give each new project a unique identity.
+Often blending a traditional orchestral palette with more unusual instruments and sounds, balancing between the strange and the familiar, the beautiful and the gnarly as the picture requires, his scores can move, unsettle, intrigue and intensify in equal measure.

-Most recent works include the HBO & Sky Atlantic series LANDSCAPERS (2021), a genre-distorting true crime drama starring Olivia Colman and David Thewlis, for which he won the 2022 BAFTA for Best Original Music as well as being nominated for the upcoming Ivor Novello Awards, and the feature film THE ELECTRICAL LIFE OF LOUIS WAIN (2021), a Victorian-era artist’s biopic starring Benedict Cumberbatch and Claire Foy.
-His scores for these two projects also saw him nominated for an IFMCA Award for Breakthrough Composer of the Year.
+Other notable works include: the BBC1 & Sister Pictures series THE FOLLOWING EVENTS ARE BASED ON A PACK OF LIES (2023) for which he won the 2024 Ivor Novello Award for Best Television Soundtrack; the HBO & Sky Atlantic series LANDSCAPERS (2021), a genre-distorting true crime drama starring Olivia Colman and David Thewlis, for which he won multiple awards including the 2022 BAFTA for Best Original Music and his first Ivor Novello Award for Best Television Soundtrack; and the feature film THE ELECTRICAL LIFE OF LOUIS WAIN (2021), a Victorian-era artist’s biopic starring Benedict Cumberbatch and Claire Foy, for which he won an ASCAP London Music Award, as well as being nominated for the 2023 Ivor Novello Awards and making the 2022 BAFTA Longlist for Best Original Film Score.
+His work on the latter two projects also saw him nominated for an IFMCA Award for Breakthrough Composer of the Year.

 A devoted and mild-mannered British couple become the focus of an extraordinary investigation when two dead bodies are discovered in the back garden of a house in England.